alazraq/AutoML/Report/Report.md

 print(f'Percentage of consecutives (> 1 hour) : {cons60} %\nPercentage of consecutive (> 10 min) : {cons10} %\nTotal percentage for consecutives : {cons1} %')
 ```

-Given this information, we chose to **discard** all the consecutive missing values that last more than one hour because imputation would not have produced satisfactory results.
+Given this information, sometimes we have chosen to **discard** all the consecutive missing values that last more than one hour because imputation would have not have produced satisfactory results.

 ```python
 Y_train.isna().sum()